gromacs/gromacs/docs/install-guide/index.rst

 Where to install GROMACS
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A key thing to consider is the setting of ``CMAKE_INSTALL_PREFIX``.
-You will need to be able to write to this directory in order to install GROMACS later, this directory cannot be the same as the build tree, and if you change your mind later, changing it in the cache triggers a full re-build, unfortunately.
-So if you do not have super-user privileges on your machine, then you will need to choose a sensible location within your home directory for your GROMACS installation.
-Even if you do have super-user privileges, you should use them only for the installation phase, and never for configuring, building, or running GROMACS!
+A key thing to consider here is the setting of ``CMAKE_INSTALL_PREFIX`` to control where |Gromacs| will be installed.
+You will need permissions to be able to write to this directory.
+So if you do not have super-user privileges on your machine, then you will need to choose a sensible location within your home directory for your |Gromacs| installation.
+Even if you do have super-user privileges, you should use them only for the installation phase, and never for configuring, building, or running |Gromacs|!

 .. _cmake options: